ksindi/monoreaper/README.md

 bash monoreaper.sh monorepo user/repo0 user/repo1
 ```

-Above script will create a monorepo directory with a README.md file and subdirectores repo0 and repo1.
+The above script will create a monorepo directory with a README.md file and subdirectores repo0 and repo1.

 If you now want to add the monorepo to GitHub: